 - Loose teeth and changes in bite.

-Biological care for gum disease in Richmond, VADr.
+Biological care for gum disease in Glen Allen, VADr.
 Hart and her hygiene team watch closely for these and other signs of gum disease, at your regular checkups.
 If a potential problem is detected, periodontal pockets are precisely measured as a further indication of gum health.
 DNA and pH testing with a painless saliva sample help to identify specific types of problematic oral bacteria and systemic imbalances.

 The first step in gum disease management is deep cleaning, either with conventional scaling and root planing, or ultrasonic scaling.
 This procedure removes plaque and tartar and smooths root surface to encourage healthy seal of gums to teeth.
 It also sanitizes periodontal pockets.